 BV can also cause symptoms like thin, white or green discharge, itching, or a burning sensation.
 If you experience these symptoms, or feel like you have a "fishy vagina smell," see a doctor who can diagnose and then prescribe an antibiotic to clear it up within a few days, Dr. Streicher says.

 9. A “leftover” tampon is a likely culprit if you feel you smell like a farm

-There's another possible culprit for a putrid scent: Trichomoniasis, a common and curable STI.
+No tampon inside?
+There's one other possible culprit for this scent: trichomoniasis, a common and curable STI.
 So if you notice this smell and there's no tampon to blame, it doesn’t hurt to visit your doctor, who will be able to prescribe antibiotics for the infection, if you have one.